JuliyaShi/nodejs-navbar/README.md

-vnodejs-navbar
+#nodejs-navbar

 Hi there!
 This is the simplest realisation navbar on node.js
-You can run project by command # npm run dev#
+You can run project by command #npm run dev#